 Nearshoring in Peru: What are the benefits?

+In recent years, Peru has emerged as a critical player in the industry of nearshoring, attracting a growing number of companies from around the world looking to reduce costs, improve efficiency, and access a skilled and competitive workforce.
 The sector of nearshoring in Peru has benefited from a favorable business environment, including its well-developed infrastructure, fair tax policies, and supportive government.
-The country has also invested in developing its human capital, with initiatives to improve education and training and support the growth of small and medium-sized enterprises.
+The country has also invested in developing its human capital, with initiatives to improve education and training, as well as support the growth of small and medium-sized enterprises.

 The nearshoring industry in Peru has also been driven by a growing demand for outsourcing and business process services, as well as the increasing trend towards remote work and digital transformation.